The Great Resignation: K-12 Students are about to feel the impact of yet another crisis

 Between January 2020 and June 2022, we asked K-12 students about their wellbeing.
-We gathered 1.5 million answers from public school classrooms across the US.
+We collected 1.5 million answers from classrooms across the US.

-This is one of the biggest studies done in the last two years on US students’ wellbeing and can be treated as one of the first such data that shows among others how students react to teachers’ burnout.
+This is one of the most comprehensive studies done in the last two years on US students’ wellbeing and can be treated as one of the first studies (or data points) to show how students are reacting to teacher wellbeing.

 The pressure put on students and teachers today is overwhelming.

-The mental health of teachers and students is a shared responsibility and an important component of and whole school and district community wellbeing.
-How much is teacher’s and student’s wellbeing intertwined?
-To what level can students sense and mirror the teachers' crisis?
+The mental health of teachers and students is a shared responsibility and an important component of the whole school and district community.
+How much are teachers' and students' wellbeing intertwined?
+To what level can students sense and be impacted by teachers' wellbeing?

-How we should monitor the correlations between those two groups and above all, how we can provide a solution if we spot the potential for a crisis?
+How should we monitor the correlations between those two groups and above all, how can we provide a data-driven solution to avoid an emerging crisis?

-These type of questions and reflection accompanied us while analyzing outcomes of one of the biggest researches done in the last two years on US students’ wellbeing.
+These types of questions and reflections guided us while analyzing the outcomes of one of the largest studies completed over the last two years on US students’ wellbeing.

-Read a full report on the well-being & mental health of American students based on 1.5 million answers gathered in 44 states between January 2020 and June 2022.
+Read the full report on the well-being & mental health of American students based on 1.5 million answers gathered from schools in 44 states between January 2020 and June 2022.